Heavy snow slams Northeast; storm cleanup begins in South

 In the upper Midwest, residents dug out Saturday from heavy snowfall that caused widespread power outages and forced Detroit’s Metropolitan Wayne County Airport to briefly close late Friday.
 Passengers were advised to check with airlines for flight delays on Saturday.

+An Indiana state trooper was struck by a vehicle and killed Friday afternoon while assisting other troopers with traffic backups following weather-related crashes.

+Master Trooper James R. Bailey, 50, was hit while deploying stop sticks on Interstate 69 near Auburn to stop a speeding vehicle fleeing Fort Wayne police, state police said.
+Bailey later died at a hospital.
+He had spent more than 15 years with the state police.
+A 42-year-old Marion, Indiana, man was arrested and faces a charge of resisting law enforcement causing death to a law enforcement officer.

-Also in Michigan, an 80-year-old man was struck and killed Friday evening by a snowplow that was backing up while clearing snow from a driveway in Ann Arbor, MLive.com reported.
+In Michigan, an 80-year-old man was struck and killed Friday evening by a snowplow that was backing up while clearing snow from a driveway in Ann Arbor, MLive.com reported.
 The snowplow driver said he didn’t know he had struck the man until a bystander got his attention, police said.

 Victoria Burnett felt a sense of foreboding as the snow began falling Friday in Farmington Hills, northwest of Detroit.
 Burnett lost power for seven days following the first of two ice storms that slammed Michigan last week.
 She was able to use a generator until her service returned.